kristoffer-marshall/cv-caddy/README.md

 The daemon will:
 - Fork into the background
 - Write a PID file (default: `/var/run/cv-caddy.pid` if root, `./cv-caddy.pid` otherwise)
-- Redirect output to log files in the `logs/` directory
+- Redirect output to log files (default: `cv-caddy-daemon.log` and `cv-caddy-daemon-error.log` in current directory)
 - Continue running until stopped

 **Custom PID file location:**